Updated on January 4, 2023

 Binders

-Binders work great for all types of paper organizing projects.
-They keep everything together, you can add dividers to make it easy to locate what you are looking for, and everything stays together.
-I have a binder for all my furniture assembly manuals and for all my kid’s toys.
+Binders work great for all types of paper-organizing projects.
+They keep everything together, you can add dividers to make locating what you are looking for easy, and everything stays together.

 For the furniture instruction manuals, I don’t mind punching holes in them.
-They are all relatively the same size, so it makes it easy to store them in a binder after punching them with a 3-hole punch.
-Having a heavy duty punch is helpful for larger manuals.
+They are all relatively the same size, so storing them in a binder after punching them with a 3-hole punch works well.
+Having a heavy-duty punch is helpful for larger manuals.

-Note: Although many of the different instructions come in different sizes, I simply punched them where I could and added them to the binder.
+Note: Although many instructions come in different sizes, I punched them where I could and added them to the binder.

 Pocket Folders or Plastic Envelopes